Faceu: Online marketing

 There are many selfie camera apps in China such as MeituPic, Pitu and Camera360.
-Faceu decided to focus on the social function, it added IM block where users can add other users and have a funny video chat with their friends or strangers.
-The photos and short videos will be deleted in a short time after sharing to protect users' privacy, which can encourage users to use Faceu more freely.
+Faceu has a social function; it added IM functionality to add other users and have video chats.
+The photos and short videos are deleted after a short to protect users' privacy.
 Faceu have cooperated with brands like CHANEL, Michael Kors and KFC to launch social media campaigns by designing specific stickers.
-In 2016, Faceu cooperated with Meipai which belongs to MeituPic, and launched a rainbow effect activity.
-As the main users group of Meipai is similar to Faceu, this activity had great success and Faceu ranked straightly to top one in the App Store list from around 80 within just 3 days.
-In October 2017, Faceu launched a special function during Mid-Autumn festival and National Day.
-When users upload their selfie onto the App, the photo will be changed into a painting with Chinese ancient costume or Chinese military uniform.
-Then many people posted their edited photos on WeChat and Weibo, which made it became a hotspot for a long time.
-Hence, more and more people download it to catch up the trend.
-Additionally, Faceu also cooperated with more than 50 celebrities on the social media, such as Papi jiang, Liu Yifei, Wu Chun and Sun Honglei to cover different kinds of customers.
-Celebrities will post selfies or short videos with the logo on social media or appear with the cute effects on the TV show.
+In 2016, Faceu cooperated with MeituPic's Meipai and launched a rainbow effect; Faceu moved from around 80th to top App Store app within 3 days.
+In October 2017, Faceu launched a function during Mid-Autumn festival and National Day which converted selfies to have Chinese ancient costume or Chinese military uniform.
+Faceu also cooperated with more than 50 celebrities on social media including Papi jiang, Liu Yifei, Wu Chun and Sun Honglei; celebrities posted selfies or short videos with the logo on social media or appeared with Faceu effects on a TV show.
+Faceu group engages users' emotions utilizing key opinion leaders (KOL) and posters on social media.